-The Executive Office of the President shall receive and consider the recommendations for the National Honours and awards in accordance with the provisions of the National Honours and Awards Act.
+Honors and Awards Secretariat in the Executive Office of the President shall receive and consider the recommendations for the National Honours and Awards in accordance with the provisions of the National Honours and Awards Act.

-4.6 Performance Management and Coordination
+4.6 Performance Management and Coordination Department

-The department responsible for Performance Management and Coordination shall:
+The department responsible for Performance Management and Coordination in the Presidency shall:

-- i) Develop, review and issue guidelines on performance contracting in the public service; - ii) Coordinate the process of performance in the public service; - iii) Provide logistical and technical support to performance contracting agencies, Adhoc Evaluation and Negotiation Committees; - iv) Monitor performance to ensure that the contracting parties are within the parameters of the agreed performance targets; - v) Sensitize/induct concerned parties into the process of performance contracting; and - vi) Carry out research, development and bench mark on best practices in performance management both locally and internationally.
+- i) Develop, review and issue guidelines on performance contracting in the public service; - ii) Coordinate the process of performance in the public service; - iii) Provide logistical and technical support on performance contracting to Agencies, Ad-hoc Evaluation and Negotiation Committees; - iv) Monitor performance to ensure that the contracting parties are within the parameters of the agreed performance targets; - v) Sensitize/induct concerned parties into the process of performance contracting; and - vi) Carry out research, development and bench mark on best practices in performance management both locally and internationally.